docs

 How Medi handles behavioral health billing-company workflows

-Medi is a billing-company operating layer, not a behavioral health-specific EHR or a SUD treatment platform.
-The product does not include clinical documentation, treatment planning, group note templates, or any clinical workflow.
-Behavioral health practices still need a separate clinical system — SimplePractice, Kipu, Alleva, or a state-specific Medicaid-integrated platform — for clinical operations.
-Medi handles the revenue cycle side: claims, payments, denials, appeals, underpayments, authorizations tracking, and reporting.
+Medi is a billing-company operating layer, not a behavioral health EHR or a SUD treatment platform.
+It has no clinical documentation, treatment planning, group note templates, or clinical workflow.
+Practices still need a separate clinical system (SimplePractice, Kipu, Alleva, or a state-specific Medicaid-integrated platform) for clinical operations.
+Medi handles the revenue cycle: claims, payments, denials, appeals, underpayments, authorization tracking, and reporting.

-The workflow structure for behavioral health billing companies in Medi:
+The workflow for behavioral health billing companies in Medi:

-The practice is a scoped tenant inside the billing company's workspace.
-A billing company managing five behavioral health practices works from one workspace, routing denials to a shared denial specialist queue, seeing all ERA exceptions in one review surface, and generating A/R aging across the full book in one report.
-Switching between client practices does not require a separate login.
+**One workspace for the whole book.** Each practice is a scoped tenant.
+A company managing five behavioral health practices works from one workspace, routes denials to a shared denial-specialist queue, sees every ERA exception in one review surface, and runs A/R aging across the full book in one report.
+Switching client practices does not require a separate login.

-Authorization data is tracked per claim and per encounter.
-When an authorization covers a defined number of sessions or a date range, the claim submission workflow can reference the active authorization.
-When an authorization approaches expiration, the system surfaces the risk before the claim goes out the door with an expired or missing auth number.
+**Authorization tracked per claim and encounter.** When an authorization covers a set number of sessions or a date range, the claim submission workflow references the active authorization.
+When one nears expiration, the system surfaces the risk before the claim goes out with an expired or missing auth number.

-Denial routing distinguishes CARC codes.
-CO-197 and CO-198 denials route to an authorization follow-up queue where the investigation step starts with the authorization record, not with general claim data.
-The workflow separates these from CO-50 (not medically necessary) denials that require clinical documentation review, and from PR-1/PR-2 (patient responsibility) items that route to statement workflows.
+**Denial routing by CARC.** CO-197 and CO-198 denials route to an authorization follow-up queue where the investigation starts from the authorization record, not general claim data.
+That is separated from CO-50 (not medically necessary) denials, which need clinical documentation review, and from PR-1/PR-2 (patient responsibility) items, which route to statement workflows.

-The ERA review surface handles the per-diem structures common in residential billing.
-H0018 and H0019 claims often carry per-diem rates across a multi-day stay; when an ERA posts partial payment or adjusts a per-diem line, the exception appears in the held-line review queue with CARC and RARC context rather than being auto-posted silently.
-Group therapy claims with multiple patient identifiers on a single claim are handled as line-item exceptions when payers split or adjust individual lines differently.
+**Per-diem and group ERA exceptions.** H0018 and H0019 claims often carry per-diem rates across a multi-day stay.
+When an ERA posts partial payment or adjusts a per-diem line, the exception lands in the held-line review queue with CARC and RARC context instead of auto-posting silently.
+Group therapy claims with multiple patient identifiers on a single claim are handled as line-item exceptions when payers split or adjust individual lines.

 Medi's BAA is executed before any PHI workflow goes live.
-For behavioral health clients who are Part 2-covered programs, the QSO agreement layer is the client practice's responsibility to structure; Medi's BAA does not substitute for the QSO agreement that must exist between the practice and any billing company it engages.
+For Part 2-covered programs, the QSO agreement is the client practice's responsibility to structure; Medi's BAA does not substitute for the QSO agreement that must exist between the practice and any billing company it engages.

 Audit log retention is seven years, aligned with HIPAA Security Rule §164.312(b).
-Access to PHI within the platform is permissioned at practice and provider level — an offshore biller can be scoped to specific client practices without accessing others.
+PHI access is permissioned at practice and provider level, so a biller can be scoped to specific client practices without seeing others.
 The platform uses Stedi as the clearinghouse for 837 claim submission, 835 ERA processing, 270/271 eligibility, and 278 authorization transactions.

-Medi is currently not certified for SOC 2 Type II or HITRUST.
-Billing companies whose clients require vendor certification at those levels should factor that into the evaluation timeline and ask directly about the certification roadmap.
+Medi is not currently certified for SOC 2 Type II or HITRUST.
+Billing companies whose clients require vendor certification at those levels should factor that into the timeline and ask directly about the roadmap.

 What should a behavioral health billing company verify in software?